Everything You Need to Know About Peaches

 Clingstone peaches, as their name indicates, have pits that cling to the fruit.
 These are often used for commercial purposes such as canned peaches and jams.

-To pick ripe peaches, make sure they give slightly to pressure and have a sweet aroma.
+To pick ripe peaches, make sure they feel heavy for their size, give slightly to pressure and have a sweet aroma.

 Peaches range in colour and can be anywhere from light pink and cream to a reddish-yellow.
 The blush or colour of a peach does not indicate ripeness, but is a way of identifying the variety.
 Be sure to avoid those that have any green colouring or soft spots.